-To summarize or recommend which JS framework to generically adopt for all scenarios would be naive.
+To summarize or recommend which is the best frontend framework to adopt would be naive.
 The project’s requirement, flexibility needed and features to be added should dominate this decision.
 But as there are a crop of frameworks in the market with an elaborate list of features it becomes difficult to distinguish between the ones you need and the ones that are popular.

 Before diving into the available options, let’s start this analysis on broader perspective of what exactly we are looking at.